wizonesolutions/habitrpg-todo-sync/README.md

 Options:

+- `--filter`: Have tasks you don't want to import into HabitRPG?
+Use `--filter='Your criteria'`.
+For example, import only from a specific list or smart list with `--filter='list:"List Name"'`.
+Note the following: Even when you specify a filter, *any* task you delete in Remember the Milk will be deleted in HabitRPG if it exists.
+We have to ask RTM for changes without the filter to be able to do that at all.
 - `-q, --silence, --SILENCE`: Run silently, except for errors.
 Intended for use with `cron` so that it doesn't mail you every time (unless you want it to).
 For extra fun, use `habitsync --force --SILENCE`.
 Fun to type, but useless since **-q implies -f**.
 - `-f, --force`: Run non-interactively.
 Simply setting this (even `FORCE=`) is enough. *Try to avoid doing this.
 The prompts are in there for a good reason.*
 - `--beta`: Use `https://beta.habitrpg.com` instead of `https://habitrpg.com`.
 Note that `--dev` is stronger than this.